Last updated: December 2019

-The views expressed in all of the above trainings are different.
+The views expressed in all of the above project management training opportunities are different.
 It’s best that you look at all opinions since you’ll probably need all the information in the future.
 Don’t consider them opposites.
 In fact, they are complementary and you’ll need all of them for a successful project delivery.

 Project manager salary

 A project manager’s salary varies according to the country in which they’re working and to their previous experience.
 Considering this, a PM’s annual income can be anywhere between $51,000 to $111,000.
-According to Glassdoor, the median project manager salary in the United States is $75,474 while additional cash compensation can be anywhere between $1,541 and $19,755.
-However, depending on your skills, experience, and knowledge, this salary can be even lower or higher.
-Project management careers are still in high-demand and annual wages are expected to grow in the next ten years.
+According to Glassdoor, the average project manager salary in the United States is $75,474 while additional cash compensation can be anywhere between $1,541 and $19,755.
+However, depending on your skills, experience, and knowledge, this project lead salary can be even lower or higher.
+Project management careers are still in high-demand and annual wages are expected to grow for all project manager levels in the next ten years.

 If you’re unsure whether project management will still be desired in the future, here’s a report on PM job growth.
 Companies are shifting their attention from typical routine actions to actual projects.
 More and more positions will be created and there aren’t yet enough people qualified to fill all of them.

 Project management careers are not perfect.
 Just like any other job, it has its downsides.
 The reality is that it can be a difficult job and you have to be the right person to do it and handle all project management challenges.
 Some PMs can even work long stressful hours to make sure that a project’s on track and to deliver it before the deadline.
 More than this, as a project manager you can’t expect to just go home and disconnect entirely from your work.
 Many PMs keep track of their projects, answer emails, and stay connected with their team even after work or on holidays.